Dividing Exponents Calculator

 What is an exponent?

-Recall that exponentiation is a shortcut to express repeated multiplication.
-For example, 58
+Recall form our exponentiation calculator that exponents are a shortcut to express repeated multiplication.
+For example, 58 means that 5 is multiplied by itself 8 times:

 The number that we multiply is a base and the number that tells how many times we multiply the base by itself is called an exponent.